SmithsonianWorkshops/advanced-hydra-workshops/job_arrays/job_arrays_presentation_long.md

 # Introduction

-## What are jobs arrays, when and why use them?
+## What are job arrays, when and why use them?

   * Job arrays allow you to run the same job file multiple times in a single job submission.
   * They are typically used for running a given analysis on different input files or parameters.